-In order to facilitate a green revolution in shipping, the private and public sectors in Norway have joined forces and established the Green Shipping Programme.
+In order to facilitate a green revolution in shipping, the private and public sectors in Norway joined forces and established the Green Shipping Programme.

 The programme has taken its cue from Silicon Valley and is launching pilot projects as early as possible.
 New solutions are implemented quickly and further developed from there in direct dialogue with customers.

-Fifteen large-scale pilot projects have been launched thus far.
-These include a hydrogen-powered speed boat, a bunkering vessel and hybrid shuttle tankers, as well as two projects to develop green ports.
+Twenty large-scale pilot projects have been launched thus far.
+These include a hydrogen-powered speed boat, a bunkering vessel and Teekay hybrid shuttle tankers, as well as two projects to develop green ports.

 Another pilot project is the world’s first autonomous, fully electric container ship, Yara Birkeland.
 It is being built by the Norwegian fertiliser company Yara, with KONGSBERG delivering all key technologies.
 The vessel is scheduled for launch in 2020, but the project has been put on hold due to the COVID-19 pandemic.

 As for passenger transport, requirements for energy efficiency and emissions are now weighted in all public procurement tenders for ferries in Norway.
 Thanks to this, there will be a total of 70 all-electric and hybrid ferries in operation along the Norwegian coastline by 2021.

 The rise in electric ferries also brings with it additional investments in battery and charging technology.
 Wärtsilä, for instance, has already developed a wireless instant charging system for electric ferries based on ground-breaking research from SINTEF Energy Research.

 Ports, too, have an important role to play in making shipping greener.
 When ships are docked, they often rely on polluting diesel generators for their power.
 Add to this the number of electric vessels that need charging, and the demand for port electrification is clear.

 Another initiative suggests giving larger container ships a slot time in ports, like they do for airplanes at airports.
 The Norwegian Centre of Expertise (NCE) Maritime CleanTech says this will reduce the number of ships waiting outside ports to unload and reload.
 Having a specific arrival time means ships can more easily plan their route and speed to achieve the lowest possible emissions.